Scifabric/docs.pybossa.com/docs/api/crud.md

 These parameters will be ANDs, so, it will return objects that have those keys with and **and** operator.

+### Filtering info keys for PYBOSSA >= 2.9.1 (or master branch)

+Since version v2.9.0, PYBOSSA stores JSON data as JSONB within the database.

+This feature allows us to use new queries, like path searching via the API.

+You can now search like this:

+    info={"key1": value}
+    info={"key1": [{"key2": value}]}

+You specify the JSON path and the values, and the system will return those that meet that criteria.
+This new feature allows you to filter nested data without any problems.

 ### Your data first